reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 ### Starting and Stopping the Pact Mock Provider

-Next, we have to tell Jest to start the mock provider before the tests start and to kill them after the tests are finished:
+Next, we have to tell Jest to start the mock provider before the tests start and to kill it after the tests are finished.
+We do this in the script `pact/jest-wrapper.js`:

 ```javascript
 // ./pact/jest-wrapper.js